Revisiting the Refined Distance Conjecture: String Theory on

 where $\Phi = -\sqrt{2} \phi = \log g_s$ is the conventionally normalized dilaton.
 Within the fundamental domain, we have the bound $\exp(\Phi) \leq 2/\sqrt{3}$, which implies that conjecture 1 is satisfied with $c_1 = 2 \pi / (3 \pi)^{1/8}$.
 This is larger by a factor of $(4/3)^{1/8} \approx 1.04$ than the value of $c_1$ we found when we ignored the axion.

+When it comes to conjecture 2, one could in principle choose the points $p$ and $p_0$ to lie in different fundamental domains of the $SL(2, \mathbb{Z})$ action, connected by the shortest geodesic between them within the larger covering space.
+This is gauge-equivalent to choosing both $p$ and $p_0$ to lie in the same fundamental domain but considering a non-minimal geodesic between them, which may traverse the width of the keyhole region many times before finally connecting the two points $p$ and $p_0$.
+However, as emphasized in footnote \ref{footdef} above, we have carefully defined Conjecture 2 so that the relevant geodesic distance $||p-p_0||$ is the length of the \emph{shortest} geodesic between $p$ and $p_0$.
+Thus, for placing an upper bound on the coefficient $c_2$ in conjecture 2, it suffices to choose $p$ and $p_0$ to each lie within the keyhole region and to bound the geodesic $||p - p_0||$ along the shortest geodesic between these points.

-The axion also has a small effect on the coefficient $c_2$ of conjecture 2, since the points $p_0$ and $p$ may now differ not only by a change in the dilaton $\Phi$, but also by a change in the axion, $C_0$.
+With this, the axion ultimately has only a small effect on the coefficient $c_2$ of conjecture 2, which is due to the fact that the points $p_0$ and $p$ may now differ not only by a change in the dilaton $\Phi$, but also by a change in the axion, $C_0$.
 Within the fundamental domain, the geodesic distance between $p$ and $p_0$ is bounded above by

 where in the first step we have used the path shown in Figure \ref{keyhole}, and in the last step we have used the fact that $\exp(\Phi) \leq 2/\sqrt{3}$ everywhere in the keyhole region, while $|\Delta C_0| \leq 1/2$.
 Meanwhile, the mass scale associated with the lightest tower of string modes is given by